Carlo-F/CS50W/README.md

 The **LET'S SCOUT!** project stems from this very real need. **LET'S SCOUT!** is, therefore, a web portal where detailed scout activities can be created, shared and searched for.

-The scout method in a non-formal education method with the aim of developing “good citizenship among young people by forming their character, training them in habits of observation, obedience and self-reliance” (Lord Baden-Powell).
+The scout activity method in a non-formal education method with the aim of developing “good citizenship among young people by forming their character, training them in habits of observation, obedience and self-reliance” (Lord Baden-Powell).

 Each activity sheet on **LET'S SCOUT!** will be standardised and will contain all the information necessary for the leader to reproduce the activity with their troop, including the recommended age range of the participants, the required materials, the characteristics and the educational objectives that the activity aims to achieve.